BBVA/patton/docs/source/server/api.rst

 .. http:post:: /api/v1/check-dependencies/?(int:cpeDetailed)

    Parameter ``cpeDetailed`` is optional.
 By default their value is '0'.
-Setting their value to 1 makes Patton-server to return a more detailed list of CPE and CVEs
+Setting their value to 1 makes patton-server to return a more detailed list of CPE and CVEs

    JSON parameter ``source`` could take these values: